 The BHP collects patient data via daily computerized self-report instruments and a one-time clinician-administered diagnostic interview.
 Together, these data are used to inform individualized case conceptualization and treatment planning.
 Patients may also consent for their data to be de-identified and analyzed for research purposes.

-The BHP provides research training and mentorship to many types of trainees, including clinical psychology post-doctoral fellows, pre-doctoral interns, practicum students, and undergraduate student visitors, and BHP counselors.
+The BHP provides research training and mentorship to many types of trainees, including clinical psychology post-doctoral fellows, pre-doctoral interns, practicum students, undergraduate student visitors, and BHP counselors.
 BHP trainees are involved in the entire research process and regularly present their work in poster presentations, symposia, and peer-reviewed manuscripts.